 Back in the early days before modern science, Tongkat Ali is widely consumed by Malaysians to treat many types of illnesses such as flu, cold and others.

 Every corner shop in Malaysia sells traditional herbs including Tongkat Ali and this tradition has been infused into Malaysians healthy diet for centuries.

-It is not surprising to see a 100-year-old man effortlessly paddling his trade or working daily, hidden away in the nook and crannies of bustling city life in Malaysia.
+It is not surprising to see a healthy 100-year-old man effortlessly paddling his trade or working daily, hidden away in the nook and crannies of bustling city life in Malaysia.

 Tongkat Ali’s unique position as one of the popular herb besides Ginseng is due to a unique bioactive compound – known as quassinoids, found by scientists to heal and improve health.

 The other major bioactive compounds are the most potent in its roots which include eurycomaoside, eurycolactone, eurycomalactone, eurycomanone.

 The century-old myths of Tongkat Ali’s sympathetic magical healing benefits and wonders have been proven by recent discoveries by scientists.